How Many Hours is a Lot for a Boat?

-If you are looking at a marine gasoline-powered boat to purchase that has reached 1500 hours, you may need to move on.
-Unless it has been so meticulously maintained, there is no question about its dependability.
+If you are looking at a marine gasoline-powered boat to purchase that has reached 1500 hours, this is considered a lot.
+Unless it has been meticulously maintained, its dependability is very questionable.

 Properly maintained diesel engines give boaters 5000 or more hours of dependable service.
 So, if you are looking at a diesel boat with low hours for its years, give it a good hard look.
 It may be a deal or a lemon that runs so badly it never leaves the dock, which can be true of all low hour boats.